Nazishpervaiz844/municipality-ai-decision-support-system/README.md

 Master’s in Data Science
 University of Naples Federico II

-## 1. Abstract
+### 1. Abstract

 This project presents a production-style AI-assisted municipal complaint prioritization system integrating supervised machine learning within an operational decision workflow.
-The system processes free-text citizen complaints, generates priority predictions (LOW, MEDIUM, HIGH), and embeds them inside a controlled human-in-the-loop validation pipeline.
-Final decisions remain under human authority, ensuring governance, accountability, and responsible AI deployment.
+The system processes free-text citizen complaints, generates priority predictions (LOW, MEDIUM, HIGH), and embeds them inside a structured human-in-the-loop validation pipeline.
+Final decisions remain under human authority to ensure governance, accountability, and responsible AI deployment.
 The contribution of this project is not merely a classifier, but a fully integrated AI system including:

 * RESTful backend architecture